elizabethckalu/analytics_portfolio/README.md

-#[Project 4: Sentiment analysis project on amazon fine food reviews using Vader NLTK model] ()
+#[Project 4: Sentiment analysis project on amazon fine food reviews using Vader NLTK model on python] ()